SamStudio8/samstudio8.github.io.off/_posts/2015-05-04-aligned-annihilation-sequel.md

 * * *

 # tl;dr
-* Life feels different now, I am on the other side.
+* Life feels different now, I took it too far.
+I learned more about registers, calling conventions and assembly and feel I am on the other side.
 I have seen too much.
 I would very much like to never do this again.

 [^8]: Thanks to [Dan](http://bytecove.co.uk/) for showing me [this symbol demangling tool](http://demangler.com/).